tweedegolf/sequential-storage/README.md

 There are two datastructures:

-- Map: An key-value pair store
+- Map: A key-value pair store
 - Queue: A fifo store

 Each live in their own module.
 See the module documentation for more info and examples.